rafaellc28/Latex2MathProg/README.md

 `%` is the line comment delimiter.
 However, `%` has no effect as a comment delimiter when inside a string, like in `"%"`, or inside a `\text`, like in `\text{%}`.

-## Ignored Lexers
+## Ignored Tokens

-The following LaTeX environments and lexers can be used to format the Linear Programming Model.
+The following LaTeX environments and tokens can be used to format the Linear Programming Model.
 They are ignored by the compiler.

 | | | | |
 |---------|--------|--------|-----------|